ChrishonWyllie/Celestial/README.md

-### Image
+### Cache images automatically

-For caching images, the `URLImageView` has two initalizers.
+For caching images, use the `URLImageView` which is a subclass of the default `UIImageView` and has two initalizers.
 One for immediately downloading an image from a URL, and another for manually downloading at a specified time.
-This is more ideal for UICollectionView and UITableView cell use.
+(The second one is more ideal for UICollectionView and UITableView cell use.
+More on that later)
 The first initializer accepts a `urlString: String` which is the absoluteString of the URL at which the image file is located.
 Both initializers share three arguments:
 - delegate: The `URLImageViewDelegate` offers 3 delegate functions shown below.